Gann4Life/GitCheatSheet/README.md

 # Git Cheat Sheet

-"Git is the open source distributed version control system that facilitates GitHub activities on your laptop or desktop.
-This cheat sheet summarizes commonly used Git command line instructions for quick reference."
+Git is the open source distributed version control system that facilitates GitHub activities on your laptop or desktop.
+This cheat sheet summarizes commonly used Git command line instructions for quick reference.

 ---